 Advancing nursing education is just one step that nurses can choose to take in order to promote quality and excellence in healthcare today.
 However, it is a critical step in further developing the nursing workforce.
 Although these are only a few considerations when deciding on a nursing education path, the journey does not end when you obtain your undergraduate degree.
 With the complexity of healthcare and a growing need for nursing care, more master’s prepared and doctoral-prepared nurses are also needed in various healthcare settings.

 The “Life Cycle of a Nurse” is an iterative model where nursing professionals move through each phase from pre-licensure to licensure, post-graduate to doctoral-prepared.
 There is learning that occurs with each progressive career endeavor, all of which shape and emphasize the value of nursing professionals.

-If you are interested in taking the next step in your nursing career, please visit the American Association of Colleges of Nursing, for more information on nursing education programs.
+For more information on nursing education programs.
 Then get up-to-speed on nursing practice with the RN.com CE course, Professional Nursing Practice: An Update.